sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-basic-css.md

 ```

-Our body rule is still applied, and these new rules will change the color of all paragraph tags to have the font-color "orange" and add a 1px black border to each DIV on the page, since the selector targets the "div" elements.
+Our body rule is still applied, and these new rules will change the color of all paragraph tags to have the font-color "orange" and add a 1px black border to each div on the page, since the selector targets the "div" elements.
 Refresh your browser and check it out.

 Luckily for us, CSS gives us some nice shortcuts that we'll go over throughout this lesson, and we can combine the `div` border styles into this: